Juwana-Zerman/Django-Portfolio/CONTRIBUTING.md

 12. Create a pull request to have your changes merged from your fork into the origin.

-#### ✳️ 🙂 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+#### ✳️ 🙂 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated. 🙂